Watch all the action LIVE here

 November 10 & 11

-With high demand and limited slots available, enter your information below to get exclusive access to World’s Toughest Mudder 2018, behind the scenes look at new obstacles, training guides, prizing details and how to be featured on CBS in the winter.
+With high demand and limited slots available, enter your information below to get exclusive access to World's Toughest Mudder news, course information, and prizing details.

 - '17 - Ryan Atkins - 110 Miles

 - '16 - Trevor Cichosz - 105 Miles

 - '15 - Chad Trammell - 95 Miles

 - '14 - Ryan Atkins - 95 Miles

 - '13 - Ryan Atkins - 100 Miles

 - '12 - Junyong Pak - 95 Miles